Home › Auto Cut to Beat in DR Free

 • TikTok / Reels edits — Every Beat + Humanize gives the snappy feel without the robotic on-grid stiffness.

-• Music videos — Build-up & Drop catches the moment that actually matters in EDM and trailer tracks.
+• Music videos — "Auto pattern from mood" catches the build-up and drop that actually matter in EDM and trailer tracks.

 Things to know before you start